AquaDisk Filters – Frequently Asked Questions

 Is Pilot Testing Available?

-Where Are the Filters Made?
+Where are AquaDisk® Filters Made?

-How Much Maintenance Is Required?
+Is Maintenance Required?

-By Mike Gillespie, P.E., President at Envirep
+By Michael Gillespie, President at Envirep/TLC